HMS Castle Harbour: Royal Naval Examination Service

-With the outbreak of the Second World War in 1939, Castle Harbour was taken over by the Royal Naval Examination Service (RNXS).
+With the outbreak of the Second World War in 1939, Castle Harbour was taken over by the Examination Service of the Royal Navy as an examination vessel.
 Ships arriving at Bermuda were obliged to stop at Five-Fathom Hole, which had been designated the Examination Anchorage, this body of water lies just within the outer reefline, and ships can travel from it directly into St. George's Harbour.
 Ships could also follow Hurd's Channel around St. Catherine's Point to reach the Northern Lagoon, enclosed by the barrier reef.
 From there, they can enter the Great Sound, where the North America and West Indies Station anchorage was located, at Grassy Bay, east of the Royal Naval Dockyard on Ireland Island and west of Spanish Point on the Main Island, where the Admiralty House was located.

 The Great Sound was also the landing area used by Royal Air Force and airline flying boats operating from Darrell's Island, and Fleet Air Arm seaplanes operating from the RNAS Boaz Island.
-As part of the Destroyers-for-bases deal between the US and the UK which granted 99-year leases to the US on parts of the island, the US Navy began construction of a third flying boat air station, combined with naval docklands, called Naval Operating Base Bermuda, on the Great Sound, prior to the US entry into the war.
+As part of the destroyers-for-bases deal between the US and the UK which granted 99-year leases to the US on parts of the island, the US Navy began construction of a third flying boat air station, combined with naval docklands, called Naval Operating Base Bermuda, on the Great Sound, prior to the US entry into the war.
 During the course of the war, when Allied trans-Atlantic shipping was organised into convoys, Bermuda became a forming up point for convoys (coded BHX, these joined at sea with HX-coded convoys from Halifax to complete the passage to Europe), with large numbers of vessels anchoring on the Northern Lagoon and the Great Sound.
 From the Great Sound, ships could also reach Bermuda's main commercial port, the City of Hamilton, on Hamilton Harbour.

 All of these sites were inviting targets for German naval vessels and their floatplanes, raiding parties, saboteurs, and spies.
 The RNXS was tasked with sending a naval examiner along with the civil government pilot who would steer arriving vessels through the reefs.
 Only after the examiner had cleared the vessel would the pilot steer it inwards.
 St. David's Battery, on the cliffs of St. David's Head, was designated "Examination Battery" during the war, with its gunners ready to fire upon any vessel that attempted to move from the anchorage without authorisation.
 Castle Harbour, which at this point remained on the civil register, was used to deliver the naval examiner and civil government pilot to arriving ships.
-She was crewed by a mix of RN, RN Reserve and RN Volunteer Reserve, along with civil Merchant Navy and local Pilot Service personnel.